Skip to Main Content

 • Verify student identity

-• Require proctored testing using Respondus Monitor for major assessments (online)
+• Require proctored testing using Respondus Monitor or on campus proctored testing for at least one assessment

 Rationale/Purpose: